Project Lifecycle Resources

 Take advantage of crowdsourcing, grants, and fundraisers to acquire resources for your next project.

 Promote your project using social media, club newsletter, website, and other channels.
-Check your project page regularly to see details about any contributions you have received.

 Use Rotary Grants